 A Walmart.com screenshot with Klarna ghost card extension pop-up.

-As the simplest solution I found, you can use a “ghost card” from Klarna to pay for your holiday stuff in four payments over six weeks.
-You pay 25% of the total due at checkout and then make a payment of 25% every two weeks after.
+The simplest solution I found is to use a “ghost card” from Klarna to pay for your holiday stuff in four payments spread out over six weeks.
+How it works is that you pay 25% of the total due at checkout, and then you make a payment of 25% of the purchase price every two weeks after.

 The good news: Klarna won’t hurt your credit and doesn’t charge interest or any fees whatsoever.